 I am not the same person as I was 30 years ago, or 20 years ago, or even 10 years ago.
 Thank heavens.
 For me to line up all my accomplishments and lay them out for your consideration seems disingenuous of me if I am not also going to share where I really screwed up as well.
 I have.
 I have made lots of mistakes – and those mistakes probably taught me more, and mean more to my life, than the great accomplishments that you might admire.

 I am not just my education or the ribbons I have been awarded.
 I am not just my work experience.
 I am an evolving human being and what I would like you to care about is who I am right here and right now – not because my accomplishments give me some kind of special hall pass but because you might read and decide for yourself whether I am worth reading.
-I find it absolutely ridiculous that people read other people simply because someone else gives them the nod.
+I find it absolutely ridiculous that we deem people worthy to be read simply because someone else gives them the nod.
 Form YOUR OWN opinion of whether YOU like something.
 I think they wrote a story about that once … it was called “The Emperor’s New Clothes.”

 I am indeed naked – in case you were wondering.